miromannino/Justified-Gallery/README.md

 * Setting name changed: 'complete' to 'onComplete'.
 * Setting name changed: 'sizeSuffixes' to 'sizeRangeSuffixes'.
 * Setting name changed: 'usedSuffix' to 'usedSizeRange'.
-* Added the css for the div that shows the Justified Gallery errors.
+* Added the CSS for the div that shows the Justified Gallery errors.
 Now can be changed, or hided.

 ## Contributing